Injured hiker crawls for 8 hours before rescue

 PORTLAND, Ore.
 (KOIN) — A Coast Guard helicopter rescued an injured hiker near Olympic National Park after crews said the man crawled for eight hours until he could get cellphone service.

-The unidentified 26-year-old hiker was found by a Jefferson County search and rescue team at 4 a.m. on Saturday.
-The man had fractured his ankle while hiking on the Duckabush Trail near Hood Canal.
+The 26-year-old hiker, Joseph Oldendorph, was found by a Jefferson County search and rescue team at 4 a.m. on Saturday.
+The man had fractured his ankle after he slipped on some ice while trail running in the Duckabush Trail area near Hood Canal.

 A Coast Guard team from Port Angeles, Wash. flew in on a MH-65 Dolphin chopper and was able to hoist the man from his location.
 He was then flown to Seattle’s Harborview Medical Center.